Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-u2f/fips-mode.md

 ## Removing the PIN

-Once a PIN is set on the U2F application, it is not possible to remove it with the `SetPinCommand`.
-If you send the SetPin command to the YubiKey with an "Empty" new PIN, the YubiKey will not reset the PIN, instead it will return an error.
+Once a PIN is set on the U2F application, it is not possible to remove it.
+That is, if you call `U2fSession.TrySetPin` (or the SetPin command) with an "Empty" PIN, the YubiKey will not reset the PIN, instead it will return an error.
 The SDK will throw an exception.

 The only way to remove a U2F PIN is to reset the key's U2F application.
 A reset generally restores the application to its original factory settings.
-However, with YubiKey 4 FIPS series, the reset also deletes the attestation key and cert and the U2F application will no longer be able to be set to FIPS mode.
-At this point, if you try to set the PIN, the YubiKey will return an error.
+However, with YubiKey 4 FIPS series, the reset also deletes the attestation key and cert (they are replaced with a "reset" key and cert) and the U2F application will no longer be able to be set to FIPS mode.
+At this point, if you try to set the PIN, the YubiKey will set the PIN, but it will not be in FIPS mode.
+The YubiKey will still be able to register new U2F credentials, but they will not be "FIPS" credentials.

 Note also that when you reset the U2F application, the master secret is changed, so all previous U2F registrations will be lost.